vingt-2/Astronoids/README.md

     - So go to File->New->Project select "Java Project" and type "JOGL" as project name, then Finish (say yes if some warning shows up).
 You should now have a bunch of .zip and .jars in JOGL.

-    - Right-click on JOGL project, go to Properties->Java Build Path->Libraries and remove all the "natives" files, you should only have 2 jars left.
+    - Right-click on JOGL project, go to Properties->Java Build Path , "Libraries" tab and remove all the "natives" files, you should only have 2 .jars left.

-    - The for each jar, extends the properties, double click "sources attachment" and select the corresponding src.zip.
+    - Then for each jar, extends the properties, double click "sources attachment" and select the corresponding src .zip file.

+    - Now get into the "Order and Export" tab, check both jars, and OK.

     - That's it, JOGL's setup for good in your workspace.